fiesta/apidocs/authentication.rst

 Refresh Token
 -------------

-User access tokens tend to expire within a few hours of them being granted.
-If your application needs to take action on behalf of a user that is offline, a refresh token is the solution.
-When a client is granted a user access token the response also contains a ``refresh_token``.
-A refresh token can be exchanged for a fresh user access token in addition to a new refresh token.
+User access tokens expire within a few hours of being granted.
+If your application needs to take action on behalf of a user that is offline, you can use a **refresh token**.
+When you are granted a user access token the response also contains a ``refresh_token``.
+The refresh token can be exchanged for a fresh user access token at any time.

 .. code-block:: console